 When we originally published our Learning Evaluation blog series, we covered four learning evaluation models representing a range of approaches and perspectives: Kirkpatrick, Kaufman, Brinkerhoff, and Anderson.
-While there are many other learning models we’ve yet to cover, the one we’re asked about most often that’s not mentioned in our original series is Phillips' Learning Evaluation Model.
-So, what is it, and how should you apply it?

 What's Phillips Model for learning evaluation